SCLW/Circuitry-Based-Sound/readme.md

 ## Basic Example

-The „hello world“ of CMOS-Synthesizers as a measure of how simple it is to produce sound is illustrated through the following picture:

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Basic_Oscillator_CD40106.jpg">

+The „hello world“ of CMOS-Synthesizers as a measure of how simple it is to produce sound is illustrated through the picture above:

 It shows a square wave sound generator that can be built with only three components:
 * inverting Schmitt trigger IC, e.g. CD40106